Boreas618/Notes/rust/ownership.md

 cannot borrow `x` as mutable because it is also borrowed as immutable
 ```

 Note that a reference’s scope starts from where it is introduced and continues through the last time that reference is used.
-For instance, this code will compile because the last usage of the immutable references, the println!, occurs before the mutable reference is introduced:
+For instance, this code will compile because the last usage of the immutable references, the `println!`, occurs before the mutable reference is introduced:

 ```rust
 let mut s = String::from("hello");